 Assault cases in Missouri demand a skilled, aggressive defense.
 At Combs Waterkotte, we treat every case as trial-ready, no matter the degree of the charge.
 From first-degree assault to misdemeanor fourth-degree cases in Kearney, MO, we deliver by:

-- Conducting Independent Investigations: Collecting and analyzing reports, records, and statements.
+- Conducting Independent Investigations: Gathering police reports, medical records, and witness statements.

-- Asserting Your Rights in Kearney, MO: Filing motions to exclude evidence obtained through unlawful searches or questioning.
+- Protecting Your Rights in Kearney, MO: Filing motions to suppress unlawfully obtained evidence.

 - Custom Defense Strategies: Strong defense strategies like lack of intent, self-defense, or mistaken identity can all weaken the prosecution’s case.

-- Skilled Negotiation: We push for reduced charges, probation, or dismissal whenever possible.
+- Negotiating Aggressively: We push for reduced charges, probation, or dismissal whenever possible.

-The Assault Case Process in Kearney, MO: Step-by-Step
+Step-by-Step Guide to the Assault Case Process in Kearney, MO

 Assault charges move fast in Kearney, MO-area courts.
 Understanding the process can help you prepare for what’s ahead and reduce uncertainty.
 Here’s what to expect: